NyanSatan/Anya/README.md

 ﻿![](repo/anya_logo_with_girl.png)

-*This is a deeply experimental branch of deeply experimental software, so be careful while using it and always validate results that it gives you*
+*This is a deeply experimental version of deeply experimental software, so be careful while using it and always validate results that it gives you*

 **Anya** is a KBAG decryption kit for JTAGable prototypes